thulasirajkomminar/terraform-aws-sagemaker-studio/README.md

 # terraform-aws-sagemaker-studio

-Terraform module to create and manage a SageMaker studio
+Terraform module to create and manage a SageMaker AI studio

 <!--- BEGIN_TF_DOCS --->
 ## Requirements